 We have audited the financial statements of Brighton and Hove City Council (the 'Authority') for the year ended 31 March 2022, which comprise the Comprehensive Income and Expenditure Statement, Movement in Reserves Statement, the, the Balance Sheet, the Cash Flow Statement, the Housing Revenue Account Income and Expenditure Statement, the Collection Fund Statement and notes to the financial statements, including a summary of significant accounting policies.
-The notes to the financial statements include the Notes to the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet and the Cash Flow Statement, the Notes to the Housing Revenue Account Statement and the Notes to the Collection Fund Statement.
+The notes to the financial statement, the Movement in Reserves Statement, the Balance Sheet and the Cash Flow Statement, the Notes to the financial statements include the Notes to the Balance Sheet and the Cash Flow Statement, the Notes to the Housing Revenue Account Statement and the Notes to the Collection Fund Statement.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2021/22.
 In our opinion, the financial statements:

-give a true and fair view of the financial position of the Authority as at 31 March 2022 and of its expenditure and income for the year then ended;

-have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2021/22; and have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.
+give a true and fair view of the financial position of the Authority as at 31 March 2022 and of its expenditure and income for the year then ended; have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2021/22; and have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.